holoviz/panel/doc/how_to/interact/interact_layout.md

 # Customize Layout with Interact

-This guide addresses how to customize the layout of the widgets and display from the output of Panel `interact`.
+This guide addresses how to customize the layout of the widgets and displays from the output of Panel `interact`.

 First, let's create a function and call `interact` to return a Panel containing the widgets and the display output.